 The Academic Progress Panel may regulate its proceedings as it sees fit including (without limitation) setting time limits on the evidence to be called and the representations to be made by the student, their Personal or Organising Tutor, or the Senior Tutor consistent with providing a fair opportunity for each of them to present relevant evidence whilst ensuring that the matter is heard and determined expeditiously.
 The panel is chaired by the Vice-Principal, unless they are unavailable, or have a close connection with the student that is likely to, or likely to be perceived to, impair in any way their ability to reach a judgement unaffected by matters extraneous to the case (such as if they are the student’s Personal Tutor).
 In this case the next most senior Fellow available and without a close connection to the student will act as Chair.
 The panel also consists of two Fellows, neither of whom should be the student’s tutor, nor have any close connection with the student.
 The student’s Personal Tutor and the Senior Tutor will also be in attendance.
 The student may choose to be accompanied to the hearing by one or two supporters (if two, one must be a JCR officer).

-The Senior Tutor shall send to the chairman of the Academic Progress Hearing a written statement (“the Charge Sheet”) setting out the conditions of probation, the report of the Personal Tutor, any correspondence with the undergraduate in relation to the probation and any warning leading to the probation, and any other information which the Senior Tutor deems relevant, including their recommendations as to penalty.
+The Senior Tutor shall send to the chairman of the Academic Progress Hearing a written statement constituting summary of the position and possible outcomes.

-The Charge Sheet and these regulations shall be copied to the undergraduate.
+The Senior Tutor’s written statement and these regulations shall be copied to the undergraduate.

 The Chair of the Academic Progress Panel shall convene an Academic Progress Hearing, giving the undergraduate at least five days’ notice (not including Saturday and Sunday) unless the undergraduate agrees to shorter notice being given.
 The undergraduate shall be told in writing the time of the meeting and that they may submit written material up to 48 hours before the Academic Progress Panel meets.